YvosOnTheHub/LabNetApp/Kubernetes_v5/Scenarios/Scenario21/Clastix_Capsule/README.md

 - Only allows images from the private registry _registry.demo.netapp.com_
 - The user _owner1_ can create & manage up to 3 namespaces
 - Apps running in this tenant are limited to nodes with the "tenant1:true" label (essentially nodes RHEL1 & RHEL2)
+- PVC can only be created against the _sc-tenant1_ storage class

 To learn more about how to configure Capsule, please refer to https://capsule.clastix.io/docs/general/tutorial